Strict linear prices in non-convex European day-ahead electricity markets: Simplifications of the flow price condition

 \section{Simplifications of the flow price condition}

 \begin{proof}[Proof of eq. \eqref{fpc:simple:1}.]
 Suppose that there is no ramping on any interconnector.
-Then we have $\tauramp=\infty$ for all \cons, so that with \eqref{efp:4} and \eqref{efp:6} it follows, that $\rhoub\ct=\rholb\ct=0$ for all \cons\ and \hours.
+Then we have $\tauramp=\infty$ for all \cons\ so that with \eqref{efp:4} and \eqref{efp:6} it follows that $\rhoub\ct=\rholb\ct=0$ for all \cons\ and \hours.
 Equation \eqref{efp:2} before simplifies to

-We also know, that $\tauct<\tauub$ implies $\muub\ct=0$ and that $\tauct>\taulb$ implies $\mulb\ct=0$.
+We also know that $\tauct<\tauub$ implies $\muub\ct=0$ and that $\tauct>\taulb$ implies $\mulb\ct=0$.
 Together with \eqref{A1} we therefore conclude

-Using this equation we can interpret the term $\muub\ct-\mulb\ct$ as the \emph{shadow price of available transmission capacity}: an additional unit of transmission capacity increases the \surplus\ by $|\muub\ct-\mulb\ct|$ euros (on a sufficiently small interval). \end{proof}
+Using this equation we can interpret the term $\muub\ct-\mulb\ct$ as the \emph{shadow price of available transmission capacity}: an additional unit of transmission capacity increases the \surplus\ by $|\muub\ct-\mulb\ct|$ euro (on a sufficiently small interval). \end{proof}